 During the 2016 campaign for president of the United States, Republican nominee Donald Trump went on record saying some very controversial things about Hispanics and Mexicans.
 As a result, his favorability fell drastically within the Latino community.
 Thus, he had to work hard in an effort to gain that approval rating back.

 Translation fails can mar a business’ image, even though many people find them to be comical.
-If you want to avoid embarrassment caused by a silly translation error, don’t just run to Google Translate to convert your content.
+If you want to avoid embarrassment caused by a silly translation error, don’t just run to Google Translate.
 Use a professional, human translation service.